Moss does not require soil but does need stable support, moisture, and moderate shade to grow.

-If the conditions are just right moss can grow at a tremendous rate and are usually found in the most unlikely places.
-Moss is known to grow on things like rocks, roofs, lawns, patios, and even driveways.
+Moss can grow at a tremendous rate and is usually found on things like rocks, roofs, lawns, patios, and even driveways.
 But, does moss need soil to grow?

 When moss grows it uses anchoring structures to climb across rough terrain.
 These structures have thin root-like growths called rhizoids that look very similar to root hairs of vascular land plants.

 These rhizoids can attach to any surface and secrete a sticky substance that helps the moss stay in place.
 The fact that it doesn’t have a root system is what allows the moss to grow so quickly on vertical surfaces like trees.